 Macros: A More Complete Way of Counting Calories

-There are three major macronutrients that every food source contains: protein, carbohydrates, and fat.
+There are three major macronutrients that food sources contain in various ratios: protein, carbohydrates, and fat.
 Also important to counting macros is fiber intake, and we’ll address that shortly.

 - Protein has four calories per gram.